sasankislucky/sasankislucky/README.md

 - 💞️ I’m looking to collaborate on my own projects
 - 📫 How to reach me Just use email
 - 😄 Pronouns:English speak with me in English because shit I only understand English
-- ⚡ Fun fact: using Linux means you can create what the fuck is this idea using linux because please open source highly customisable thanks to Linus Torvalds for giving GitHub and Linux to us
+- ⚡ Fun fact: using Linux means you can create what the fuck is this idea using linux because it is open source highly customisable thanks to Linus Torvalds for giving GitHub and Linux to us

 <!---
 sasankislucky/sasankislucky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.